kazuph/rust-chart-worker/README.md

 A service that dynamically generates charts using Rust on Cloudflare Workers.
 This service can create line graphs, bar charts, scatter plots, and more using the plotters library.
+Fully supports Japanese text in titles and labels using the M+ 1p font, making it perfect for both English and Japanese applications.

 ## Output Examples